camsaul/methodical/README.md

    ```

    Operator method combinations support `:around` methods, but not `:before` or `:after`; primary methods do not
-   support `next-method` (but `:around` methods do).
+   support `next-method`, but `:around` methods do.

    The following operator method combinations ship with Methodical:

    *  `do-method-combination` -- executes all primary methods sequentially, as if by `do`, returning the result of the
       least-specific method.
 The classic use case for this combination is to implement the equivalent of hooks in
       Emacs Lisp -- you could, for example, define a system shutdown multimethod, and various implementations can be
-      added as needed to add additional shutdown operations:
+      added as needed to to define additional shutdown actions:

       ```clj
       ;; This example uses the `everything-dispatcher`, see below